Memorable Manitobans: Ira Stratton (1865-1943)

 Publisher, postmaster, realtor.

 Born at Trenton, Ontario on 6 August 1865, son of Cyrus Stratton (?-?) and Anna Lovie (1832-?), he was educated at public schools of Northumberland County, Ontario.
 He taught school at Morganston, Ontario until 1889 when he came to Stonewall.
 He taught school for two years then he purchased the Stonewall News newspaper, changing its name to Stonewall Argus.
-He was appointed postmaster and held the position for several years, and was involved in organization of the Canadian Postmasters’ Association.
+He served as postmaster of Stonewall (1897-1905) and was involved in organization of the Canadian Postmasters’ Association.
 He was secretary of the Manitoba Postmasters’ Association since its foundation in 1903, and instrumental in formation of similar bodies in other provinces, and finally of the federal organization of which he was general secretary.